 According to these leaders and organizations, there are four principles that must shape the foundation of a justice system that is fair and effective, and that can foster national unity by earning the trust of all Americans:

-2. Fairness: The justice system should uphold constitutional rights and liberties and apply the rule of law fairly and proportionally to all.
-Criminal justice policies and practices should recognize and actively work against any two-tiered system of justice, particularly addressing longstanding disparities, including race and class.
+- Fairness: The justice system should uphold constitutional rights and liberties and apply the rule of law fairly and proportionally to all.
+Policies and practices should advance equal justice in the face of longstanding disparities along race, class, disability, and other lines, and actively work against any two-tiered system of justice.

-4. Accountability: Individuals are responsible for their actions; they should be held accountable and have opportunities to repair harm.
+- Accountability: Individuals, society, and government systems share responsibility for safety and justice.
+While individuals are responsible for their actions, a system of accountability must also consider individuals’ circumstances and provide opportunities to repair harm.
 People who work in the justice system should meet high moral, legal, and ethical standards and be held responsible for wrongdoing.
-Justice agencies should actively share information with—and seek input from—the public and use taxpayer dollars responsibly.
+Justice agencies should use taxpayer dollars responsibly and actively share information with—and seek input from—the public.

 “At the Council on Criminal Justice, we believe that real progress starts with common ground.
 By convening leaders from across the ideological spectrum, the Council fosters the trust and collaboration needed to break down barriers and drive meaningful, lasting change,” said Adam Gelb, President and CEO of the Council on Criminal Justice.
 “While these groups may not see eye to eye on most issues, they share a commitment to a justice system that is fair, effective, and rooted in shared values.
 In a time of deep division, the Council is proud to serve as a bridge—advancing understanding and building consensus for solutions that enhance safety and justice for all.”